 HLTWHS001 Participate in workplace health and safety

-HLTAID004 Provide an emergency first aid response in an education and care setting *
+HLTAID012 Provide first aid response in an education and care setting *

 CHCDIV002 Promote Aboriginal and/or Torres Strait Islander cultural safety

 CHCECE006 Support behaviour of children and young people

 CHCECE012 Support children to connect to their world